muratk5n/thirdwave/en/README.md

 ---

+Seeing such massive supply at the consumer's doorstep, all kinds of end-use products will be encouraged, carmakers for example, they will speed up FCEV production, there'll be more innovation around portable canisters, etc. Supply is key.
+Aplenty will attract plenty.

+---

-H2 transition can be in stages; Gov encourages production, and distribution of H2 to cities.
+H2 transition can be in stages; Gov encourages production, and distreibution of H2 to cities.
 If most do not have CHP, gas heating units, then as a first step it is converted to electricity at a local hub, the last mile remains the same.
-Then as people convert their units, they can get the gas directly from their city.
-Seeing such massive supply at the consumer's doorstep, all kinds of end-use products are encouraged, carmakers for example, they will speed up FCEV production.
+Then as people convert their units at home, they can get the gas directly from city pipeline.

 ---